Trends In Cooking

 "Get people back into the kitchen and combat the trend toward processed food and fast food."
 Andrew Weil

 What we cook is changing as we learn more about food and as cooking techniques are modernized.
 Here are some trends I see developing.
-Thanks to the members of our Pitmaster Club, Brigit Binns, Robyn Lindars, Clint Cantwell, and Dr. Greg Blonder, for their contributions to this list.
+Thanks to the members of our Pitmaster Club, Brigit Binns, Robyn Lindars, Clint Cantwell, and Prof. Greg Blonder, for their contributions to this list.
 Tell me in the comments section what we missed.

 Click here for some not so serious predictions about the future for foodies.